qiaohanscode/technical-tutorial/frontend/npmrc.md

 - `email`
 - `certfile` - path to certificate file
 - `keyfile` - path to key file
+`Note` - scope is the unit of the library, all functions of the library belong to the scope, eg. @angular.

 To scope these values, they must be prefixed by a URI fragment.
 ```
 ; bad config